Eyeball It Privacy Policy

 RevenueCat’s privacy policy applies to data they receive: https://www.revenuecat.com/privacy.

-Through Google AdMob (free tier only)
+Through Google AdMob (free & per-tool premium tiers)

-• Ad interaction data such as which ads were displayed and whether you tapped them, used by AdMob to bill us for impressions and improve relevance.
+- Ad interaction data such as which ads were displayed and whether you tapped them, used by AdMob to bill us for impressions and improve relevance.

-• Diagnostic data from the AdMob SDK including crash and performance information about the ad SDK itself.
+- Diagnostic data from the AdMob SDK including crash and performance information about the ad SDK itself.

-Google's privacy policy applies to data AdMob receives: https://policies.google.com/privacy.
+Google's privacy policy applies to data AdMob receives: https://policies.google.com/privacy

 What we do NOT collect